SylviaOne/Repo-hub/README.md

-## Why did the barber win the race?
-He took a short cut.
+## The shovel was a ground-breaking invention.